Get Best Mortgage Deals

 The rates rocket to 10% for a home costing more than £921,001 up to £1,500,000 and 12% on anything over £1,500,001.

-From now until March next year buyers won’t pay any stamp duty on a property costing £500,000 or less.
+From now until March next year buyers won’t pay anything on a property costing £500,000 or less.

 How much a buyer could save under the temporary measure will depend on how much the property costs.